What is the name of the Special Educational Needs Coordinator (SENDCo) at The King Edwards VI School and what is her role?

 The progress of children with SEND is monitored carefully and further support is put into place if necessary.
 Rigorous tracking systems inform us of any student who is falling behind and who may need further help.
 We aim to keep Parents fully involved in the process and you

 will be informed of any support which we feel would benefit your child.
-The SENCO will work closely with the subject/class teacher to offer further advice if necessary.
+The SENDCO will work closely with the subject/class teacher to offer further advice if necessary.

 How does the school evaluate the effectiveness of its provision students with special educational needs?

-The school rigorously monitors the effectiveness of Teaching and Learning for all students, including those with SEN through the analysis of students progress and attainment data.
+The school rigorously monitors the effectiveness of Teaching and Learning for all students, including those with SEND through the analysis of students progress and attainment data.